By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Its more than possible that the mobile first algo is hurting us, we have huge issues with page speed, but our site passes the mobile development and works on a responsive framework, but its slow - we’re working on that though :)

-We don’t believe that the mobile first algorithm has been rolled out yet, but it is very possible that much of the volatility we have seen in the SERPs may be a result of testing new algorithm.
+We don’t believe that the mobile-first algorithm has been rolled out yet.
+It is possible that much of the volatility we have seen in the SERPs may be a result of testing a new algorithm.
 Google confirmed back in late November that they would provide more clarification on the algorithm before launch, which gives some credence to our opinion.

-Another theory that might explain the volatility is that Google rolled out an infrastructure update on the 22 January on the Search Console.
+Another theory that might explain the volatility is that Google rolled out an infrastructure update on January 22nd on the Search Console.
 Google stated that it “may cause a change in your data.”
 One user points this out, confirming at the same time:

 Looks like Google Search Console is suddenly showing a considerably larger number of backlinks for several of my sites.
 I’m seeing quite a few that I didn’t previously know about.